 View previous syllabus

 Delivery Mode: Individualized study online

 Area of Study: Applied Studies (Business and Administrative Studies).
 IDRL 320 can also be used to fulfill the Social Science area of study (credential students only).

 IDRL 320 has a Challenge for Credit option.

-- the collective bargaining process
+- Describe the legal framework of Canada’s collective bargaining regime.

-- Unit 1: The Background of Labour Law
+- Unit 4: Labour Law

 To receive credit for IDRL 320, you must obtain a mark of at least “D” (50 percent) on the final examination and a composite course grade of at least “D” (50 percent).
 The weighting of the composite course grade is as follows.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 All materials are available online at the course website and in the Digital Reading Room.
 In addition to your online materials, your course package also includes the following resources: